 The enduring question of whether to write this bit in the first or third person.
 He wonders which I should choose.

 I'm Anthony.
-I am 40 years old.
 I am one of these new fangled Xennials.
-Old enough to have had an extensive collection of blank cassettes, young enough to have been making things for the web for 20 years.
+Old enough to have had an extensive collection of blank cassettes, young enough to have been making things for the web for over 20 years.

 I built the foundations of my skills designing and building massive local government websites.

-These days I mainly design sites for big online publishers at interconnect/it in Liverpool.
+Then I spent many years working with big publishers at interconnect in Liverpool.
 The likes of the Telegraph and The Spectator.
 Until very recently The Spectator (and their many off shoots) was almost entirely my work - the design and the bulk of the front end code.
+I have spent a number of years honing a design platform/framework/design system for the publishing platform that powered most of our work.

 I live on The Wirral.
 I have a wife and two kids.
 I like to write little reviews of beer on Instagram.
 I'm trying to get back into golf.
 Oh, and I have no large colon due to having Ulcerative Colitis.
 That's actually a good thing.